llamnuds/wskr/README.md

 ```--range=myMachines.txt```

-## TO DO
-1) When saving output to a file, split good and bad results each into their own file.
-2) Add a version number to the code.

 ## Dependancies :-
 1) The machine you are running this on must be running Windows.
 2) --ping is reliant on Windows PING.EXE